Blackboard and Moodle are

 Who can use counseling services and how much does it cost?

 Services are free to currently enrolled CTX students.
 Students may bring a non-student romantic partner for couples counseling or other family members at the student’s discretion.
 These persons will only be seen with the enrolled CTX student receiving counseling services.

-In the event of high need students will become prioritized by level of care:
+In the event of high need, students will become prioritized by level of care and classification below:

 What can I expect from counseling?

 You can expect someone who is genuinely interested in you as a person.
 We are here to walk alongside you and help you in developing a better understanding of the concerns or issues affecting your life.
 Your counselor will openly discuss anything you would like in counseling.
 Questions by your counselor will be focused on the present or on the future.
 Counselors have no magical powers and will not be able to solve your issues for you.
 Your counselor will work with you but will not do for you what you can do for yourself.

 Your main responsibilities in counseling are to attend your regularly scheduled sessions, talk about what is concerning to you as openly and honestly as you can, and complete any tasks or "homework" assignments.
 You are expected to let your counselor know if you are unable to make it to a session in a timely manner.
 You are also expected to let your counselor know when your problems have been resolved as well as let your counselor know if you don't feel like you're making any progress.